 The better you’re able to collect and connect behavioral data to your individual users, the better you can:

-- Identify potential special issue topics
+- Identify timely potential special issue topics

-- Deliver relevant messaging to retain top authors
+- Engage and retain top authors

 4. Proof of Impact.